Frequently Asked Questions (FAQ)

 Q12.
 What is the difference between clubs and teams and how should I name my teams?

 A club is a collection of one or more teams.
 A club will have a name such as "Easts Cricket Club".
 Within a club, you will have one or more teams.
 For example, you may have an "Easts 1sts", "Easts 2nds", "Easts Juniors".
 If you have only one team then you will probably just name the team "Easts".
-Each of the teams will have their own team list and each team will be a member of a given Club.

 Q13.
 What happens when my annual subscription expires?

 All of your match data will still be in our database for 12 months from expiry but the reports will cease showing any data until you renew your subscription to the service.
 Your database will be permanently deleted some time after 12 months of expiry.
-Tip: if you have an old database that you wish to keep around, and you are not entering any new matches, then you only need to purchase the smallest annual subscription to keep the reports visible.
+Tip: if you have an old database that you wish to keep around, and you are not entering any new matches, then you only need to purchase the smallest annual subscription to keep all the reports visible.

 A subscription plan provides you with a maximum number of matches that can be played over a twelve month subscription period - see Q10 for details on how this is calculated.
-If you reach or exceed this maximum number of matches during the course of your subscription year then the system will no longer allow you to import or edit any match in the database until you increase your subscription plan (or, for multi-year subscriptions, until your current subscription period resets).
-You can purchase a mid-term plan upgrade to increase your match limit via the Purchase button from within the admin panel.
-The mid-term upgrade fee is calculated as the difference between the cost of your current plan and the next higher plan plus a $9 payment fee.
-Note that the mid-term upgrade only increases your current match limit - it will not reset your match count or extend your current subscription period.
+If you reach or exceed this maximum number of matches during the course of your subscription year then the system will no longer allow you to import or add any new matches until you increase your subscription plan (or, for multi-year subscriptions, until your current subscription period resets).

-Go into Setup/Create New Database in the admin panel to add a new database.
 You will be able to move between your databases by using the "Switch" button from within the admin panel.
-Note: You will need to subscribe to the new database independently of any others that you may have.
+Note that you will need to subscribe to any new database independently of any others that you may have.

 Q18.
 How does the MVP points system work?

 The MVP points system allows you to assign most valuable player (MVP) points on a match by match basis.
-First off you need to make sure you have MVP points enabled in the division settings - you can do this via Setup/Divisions and click 'details' next to the division.
+First off you need to make sure you have MVP points enabled in the division settings - you can do this via Setup/Divisions and click edit 'details' next to the division.
 Once enabled, a new column will appear on each match scorecard - allowing you to assign MVP points to each player on a match by match basis.
 You can use this to assign a player of the match by giving them 1 point.
 Alternatively you can assign more points based on the player's match/innings performance.
 You can then view the points via the MVP Points report.
 This can be filtered by season or date range.

 Also, check out the separate "Player Points" report in the admin panel/Reports section where you can assign points to runs, wickets, catches, etc and it will auto-calculate the total points.